How To Get A Deep Latch With Small Mouth

 Initiate The Latch

-• Do the “sandwich hold” with your breast.
-Slightly squeeze breast between thumb and fingers with your fingers placed flat on the chest wall and your thumb pointing up.
-(You can let go of breast once baby latches)
+• Use the “sandwich hold” for your breast: gently support it between your thumb and fingers, keeping your fingers flat on the chest wall and your thumb pointing up.
+You can let go once your baby latches.

-• Now, grab the back of your baby's head (gently, of course) and tip it back so their top lip can brush against your nipple.
-It's like playing a game of chicken - you wait until they open their mouth wide enough, then BAM!
-You swoop in and bring them to your breast.
+• Support the back of your baby’s head gently and tip it slightly back so their top lip can meet the nipple.
+Wait until their mouth is fully open, then guide them to the breast.

 Assess the latch-on